rabernethy/cookbook/README.md

-# Cookbook
-- A book of recipies By Russell Abernethy -
+# A Cookbook Program By: Russell Abernethy

 Current features: